 With these factors in play, crema in your espresso should be seen as a bonus, but not a must-have.
 Before you bemoan the absence of this liquid gold on top of your coffee, have a look at what other qualities a good espresso should possess.
 After all, coffee is a pleasure – you don’t want to waste your daily allotment on a bad cup.

 What Makes a Good Cup of Coffee?

 The idea that you can diagnose the quality of your espresso shot based on crema is a long shot (which is also a heavenly way to enjoy your espresso, if we may say so).
 Here are some other factors you should keep an eye (and nose) out for to spot an excellent espresso.

-Since the ideal water temperature to extract the most flavour from the beans is around 88 to 95 degrees Celsius, the espresso should be served almost too hot to drink, allowing the bouquet of smells and flavours to develop fully in the cup.
+The ideal water temperature to extract the most flavour from the beans is around 90 to 96 degrees Celsius, allowing the bouquet of smells and flavours to develop fully in the cup.

 The cup it is served in should also be heated, so your near-boiling espresso doesn’t suffer “shock” when poured.
 Cold cups can lower its temperature and prevent the full bloom of flavours.